Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Preliminary and Problem Definition

-\textbf{Threat Model.} This paper explores the threat model of defending stealing towards diffusion models.
-Specifically, we consider the scenario where an owner trains a diffusion model on a task dataset $\mathcal{D}_{\train}$ and obtains the host model $\model^{\host}$ for usage.
-An attacker successfully steals a copy of the host model as a stolen model, declares the copyright of it without referring to $\model^{\host}$, which harms the IP rights of the model owner.
-The owner instead trains or fine-tunes $\model^{\host}$ to obtain a watermarked model $\model^{\wm}$ with a watermark dataset $\mathcal{D}_{\text{wm}}$.
-The owner keeps the embedded watermark and the used trigger as secrets.
-After observing a suspected model $\model^{\susp}$ from the attacker, the owner can extract the watermark and verify whether it is stolen by comparing it with the embedded one.
-Since unconditional DMs need no input for inference, we assume the owner can obtain full access to $\model^{\susp}$ or entrust the extraction and verification process to a trusted third party.
+We investigate the threat model of detecting and verifying the diffusion model stealing in this paper.
+Specifically, we consider the scenario in which an owner trains a diffusion model on task data and obtains a host model $\model^{\host}$ for deployment.
+An attacker who has successfully stolen a copy of the deployed model proceeds to claim its copyright without acknowledging $\model^{\host}$ from the model owner.
+To detect and identify the possible IP violation of a suspected model, the owner instead trains or fine-tunes $\model^{\host}$ to obtain the watermarked model, denoted as $\model^{\wm}$ for deployment.
+Once obtained a suspected model $\model^{\susp}$ (stolen from $\model^{\wm}$) from a potential attacker, the owner retrieves the watermark and verify if it is stolen by comparing the extracted watermark against the initially embedded one.
+In this context, we assume that the owner can gain complete access to the suspected model for watermark detection and verification.
+Alternatively, this whole process can be delegated to a trusted third-party.
+The choice of the white-box setting is due to the fact that unconditional diffusion models require no input for generation.
+This makes it impractical to extract an embedded watermark without accessing the suspected model, unless the watermark is integrated with the original task generation results which harms the watermark imperceptibility.